-Figure 3.
-Temperature and oxygen concentration with depth in Skeleton Lake.
+Figures 3 & 4: Temperature and dissolved oxygen profiles in Skeleton Lake, summer 2006.

 Water clarity and Secchi Depth

 During the melting of snow and ice in spring, lake water can become cloudy from silt transported into the lake.
 Lake water usually clears in late spring but then becomes more turbid with increased algal biomass as the summer progresses.
 The easiest and most widely used measure of lake water clarity is the Secchi disk depth.